redkite-labs/redkitecms-docs/book/add-custom-block-advanced-part-1.rst

 Add an App-Block to an existing bundle
 --------------------------------------

-An App-Block can live as a stand alone bundle or it can be packed together with other App-Blocks in one bundle.
+An App-Block can live as a standalone bundle or it can be packed together with other App-Blocks in a single bundle.
+Thhis means that a bundle can handle one or more App-Blocks.

-Just to explain how to add a block to an existing bundle we will add this new App-Block to the **BootstrapButtonTutorialBlockBundle**, though these two blocks does not tie together so much.
+The block, we are going to create, does not tie so much with the block created in the `Add a new App-Block`_ but, just to explain how to add a block to an existing bundle, we will add this new App-Block to the **BootstrapButtonTutorialBlockBundle**.

 The App-Block class
 ~~~~~~~~~~~~~~~~~~~